ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 ## Building a module or an application

 Back in [Chapter 3](3_module_versions.md) we looked at the two e3 variables `E3_MODULE_VERSION` and  `EPICS_MODULE_TAG`.
-As you will see, there are many more environment variables that we can use together with e3 when configuring and installing modules.
+As you will see, there are many more environment variables that are used by e3 for configuring and installing modules.

 ### e3 environment variables